History of Nigeria: Colonial beginnings, cocoa farming

-In 1891, Andrew Wilkinson Thomas ended his career as a civil servant in the colonial administration due to racial discrimination and became an auctioneer.
-He became very wealthy in 1914 through the auctioning of German possessions and built the first three-storey house in Nigeria, the Ẹbùn house.
-His commitment to an independent Nigeria was taken over by his youngest son, politician Bode Thomas.

-James Pinson Labulo Davies was the son of Saro parents.
-He had joined the Royal Navy and participated as a lieutenant in the bombardment of Lagos, during which he was wounded.
-He then rose to the rank of captain in the British merchant navy.
-In 1880, he acquired cocoa beans and established a cocoa plantation at the gates of Lagos, which made him the richest man in West Africa at the time.
-He shared his knowledge and cocoa beans with other locals such as Jacob Coker, turning the land of the Yorùbá – south-western Nigeria – into a global hotspot for cocoa cultivation and making it quite prosperous.
-Davies and Coker also ensured that, unlike elsewhere in colonial Africa, the most important agricultural products were not controlled by European plantation owners, but by tens of thousands of small local family businesses.

 Push into the hinterland

 After its experiences in the American War of Independence, Great Britain had limited itself to maintaining strategically placed bases around the world - such as Lagos - and avoided colonising regions far from the coast.
 This changed in the 1860s, when European powers embarked on the "Scramble for Africa".
 Up until this point, European trade with the natives was conducted by ships that anchored off the coast and travelled on once the business was concluded.
 As tropical lagoons - unlike the open sea - offer favourable conditions for mosquitoes, which pass on tropical diseases, Europeans avoided going ashore.
 Because of the "sleeping sickness", West Africa was nicknamed "The white man's grave" until around 1850.
 The industrial production of quinine from the 1820s and its use as a prophylactic against malaria on a large scale changed the situation.
 The European naval powers were now able to establish permanent settlements in the tropics.

 British missionaries penetrated the interior of the country.
 In south-eastern Nigeria, Hope Wadell and Mary Slessor fought against the customary killing of newborn twins, against the trial by ordeal in legal disputes and against the killing of the servants of deceased village elders (in order to be able to serve them in the afterlife) from 1845 onwards.
 Missionaries founded schools and enabled the careers of Eyo Ita, the first dark-skinned professor, and Nnamdi Azikiwe, the first Nigerian president, for example.
 In 1864, Samuel Ajayi Crowther became the first African bishop of the Anglican Church.